braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/email_styling.md

 No-reply email addresses are generally not recommended for multiple reasons as they disengage your readers.
 Many recipients reply to the email to unsubscribe, so if they are not allowed to do that, the next course of action is more often than not marking the email as spam.

 Getting out of office replies can actually provide valuable information, increasing open rates and decreasing spam reports (by removing those who don’t want to be emailed).
-On a personal level, a no-reply can appear impersonal, lazy and arrogant to recipients (suggesting “You aren’t worth my time”), and may turn them off from receiving further email from your company.
+On a personal level, a no-reply can appear impersonal to recipients, and may turn them away from receiving further email from your company.

 Preheader text is often used by email marketers to provide additional information on an email's contents.
 A preheader is the preview text displayed immediately after an email subject.
 In the following example, the preheader is `- Brand.
 New.
 Lounge Shorts`.